-Stockpiles can overlap, making the base line drawing difficult.
-The Interpolate Z feature available in the Edit Vertex mode of the SELECTION TOOLS helps you to lower boundaries under overlapping stockpile areas.
-As a result, you will create a better reference surface to calculate the stockpile volume calculation.
+Stockpiles can overlap, making the baseline drawing difficult.
+Virtual Surveyor has an Interpolate Z feature available in the Edit Vertex mode of the SELECTION TOOLS tab that enables you to lower boundaries under overlapping stockpile areas.
+As a result, you create a better reference surface to calculate your stockpile volume calculations.

-The boundary can now be used to create a more precise reference surface for volume calculation.
+The boundary can now be used to create a more precise reference surface for a volume calculation.